- Organization Chart

 Conduct geotechnical explorations and analyses needed to provide the project design engineer with recommendations for bridges, transportation structures, embankments, fill and cut slope design, expansive and soft soil treatment, groundwater control, seismic stability and potential liquefaction, retaining walls, alternative earth retaining structures, overhead signs, sound walls, pipe jacking, changeable message signs, landslide repair, and culvert foundations.
 Provide liaison with the project engineer during design so that the project design accommodates the geotechnical constraints, accurately reflects the Foundation or Geotechnical Design Report, and can be bid and built.
 The Geotechnical Design Report establishes a baseline understanding of geotechnical behavior and conditions and will be provided to bidders.

 Provide technical support to project design engineers and project managers during design so that the completed project will accommodate the site geological, seismic, and geotechnical constraints and can be cost-effectively constructed.
 This support is provided in the form of recommendations in Structures Foundation Reports and close personal communication with design team members during all phases of project design.
 The recommendations address pertinent site geological, seismic, and geotechnical factors and include any special provisions (i.e., potential construction problems, anticipated difficulties in placement of tiebacks, etc.).
-Included with the report is the "Log of Test Borings" (LOTB), which is a collection of all available boring data covering the site, prepared in cooperation with the Office of Geotechnical Support.
+Included with the report is the "Log of Test Borings" (LOTB), which is a collection of all available boring data covering the site, prepared in cooperation with Geotechnical Support.

 For geotechnical earthquake engineering, the geotechnical deisgn offices perform: